 There are 4 outlets and then a small outlet built into the lights under the shelves.
 They are in the same place on each wall, 3 on each wall.
 The first is on the wall just to the side of the closets, about four feet up on the wall.
 The second set, one on each side of the room, are about two feet up from the floor and about three feet from the window under the built-in wall shelving.

-There are two computer hookups in the room which are directly under the wall shelving, tucked about 6 inches from the wall with the window, but only one side is active due to single occupancy.
+There are two computer hookups in the room which are directly under the wall shelving, tucked about 6 inches from the wall with the window.

 - How are the common bathrooms arranged?